 The latest breakthroughs in 3D and AR technology bring rich pickings for the seller and supplier side too.
 From creating memorable customer experiences to gaining real-time consumer insights to increasing profitability.

-Social commerce is slated to grow from $492 billion globally to $1.2 trillion by 2025.
+The value of social commerce is forecast to grow from $724 billion globally in 2022 to more than $6 trillion by 2030.
 And its rise hinges on the twin concepts of ‘shoppability’ and visual commerce.

 Each is an outcome of many connected parameters, such as ease of use and device compatibility.
 This includes psycho-social metrics such as shareability and brag worthiness.
 3D and AR combines an intuitive user interface with the ability to generate wow moments in style.